Mary Hanford Ford: First Emmanuel Church and Reality magazine

-It was in this era that orientalist E. G. Browne made a statement "One of the most notable practical results of the Baha'i ethical teaching in the United States has been, according to the recent testimony of an impartial and qualified observer, the establishment in Baha'i circles in New York of a real fraternity between black and white, and an unprecedented lifting of the 'colour bar', described by the said observer as 'almost miraculous'."
+It was in this time that orientalist E. G. Browne made a eulogy observation of the effect of 'Abdu'l-Bahá that "One of the most notable practical results of the Baha'i ethical teaching in the United States has been, according to the recent testimony of an impartial and qualified observer, the establishment in Baha'i circles in New York of a real fraternity between black and white, and an unprecedented lifting of the 'colour bar', described by the said observer as 'almost miraculous'."